domn1995/dunet/Readme.md

 Console.WriteLine(output); // "12345".
 ```

-## Implicit Conversion Support
+## Implicit Conversions

-Dunet generates implicit conversions between union member values and the union type if your union meets all of the following conditions:
+Dunet generates implicit conversions between union variants and the union type if your union meets all of the following conditions:

-- All members contain only a single parameter.
+- All variants contain a single property.
-- All parameters are a different type.
+- Each variant's property is unique within the union.
-- No parameters are an interface type.
+- No property is an interface type.

 For example, consider a `Result` union type that represents success as a `double` and failure as an `Exception`: